-From Stephen King adaptations to returning cinema maestros to sprawling epics with more than a touch of supernatural menace, scroll down for a few titles to watch out for… if you dare, that is.
+From the latest Stephen King adaptations to massive blockbusters with some seriously spooky vibes, scroll down for a few titles to watch out for… if you dare, that is.

 Crimes of the Future

-Taking its title from one of his earliest films, director David Cronenberg's long-awaited return to the director's chair is also a revival of the body horror shocks with which he established himself with films like Scanners, Videodrome, and The Fly.
-Viggo Mortensen, Léa Seydoux, and Kristen Stewart star in the story of a future society in which humanity’s evolution leads to art performances showcasing the morphing of the body itself.
-Judging by the trailer that recently dropped, audiences are in for a very wild ride.
+Director David Cronenberg's long-awaited return to the director's chair is also a revival of the body horror genre that he birthed with films like Scanners, Videodrome, and The Fly.
+Viggo Mortensen, Léa Seydoux, and Kristen Stewart star in a saga about performance art and the metamorphosis of human organs.
+"At this critical junction in human history, one wonders — can the human body evolve to solve problems we have created?"
+Cronenberg says of the film.

 Watch It: In theaters on June 2